 In a study reported by our own staff in conjunction with Tulane University, we found that these cancer factors, though important, did not always predict nipple involvement.
 In fact, using careful microscopic study, we found that about 40% of patients denied nipple-sparing mastectomy due to these cancer factors had no cancer found in the nipple.
 Our surgeons as well as many others at major cancer centers utilize biopsies of tissue beneath the nipple as determining whether nipple-sparing mastectomy is appropriate.
 Though it is not the perfect tool, it appears to be the most accurate method of determining the presence of cancer in the nipple while maximizing those women who can undergo nipple-sparing surgery.

 Clinical studies of nipple-sparing mastectomy for cancer

 We’ve come a long way, from the radical mastectomy, to modified radical mastectomy, to skin-sparing and now to nipple-sparing mastectomy.
 We have assisted women in maintaining a positive body image and an improved psychological recovery.
 Yet we have not yet developed the perfect operation for women requiring or choosing mastectomy for cancer or risk reduction.
 In most instances, we fail to maintain sensation in the nipple or surrounding skin.
-And most importantly we cannot entirely eliminate the risk of developing a recurrence or a new breast cancer.
-Surgeons have proven time and again, that no matter how thorough we think we are at removing all breast tissue, that this feat is rarely accomplished.
-So, we have come a great distance but still have a long way to go.
+And, most importantly, we cannot entirely eliminate the risk of developing a recurrence or a new breast cancer.
+Surgeons have proven time and again that, no matter how thorough we think we are at removing all breast tissue, this feat is rarely accomplished.
+So, we have come a great distance, but we still have a long way to go.
 There is only one guarantee that can be made, that breast and reconstructive surgeons will continue to push the envelope towards the goal of achieving the perfect mastectomy and the perfect reconstructive outcome.